mortcanty/CRC4Docker/README.md

 Python scripts for the textbook "Image Analysis, Classification and Change Detection in Remote Sensing, Fourth Revised Edition"

-On Ubuntu, for example, pull and run the container with
+On Ubuntu, for example, pull and/or run the container with

     sudo docker run -d -p 443:8888 -v my_image_folder:/home/myimagery/ --name=crc4 mort/crc4docker